 As you have read, the facilities at free camps are very basic.
 A toilet is most of the time the only facility you get.
 But how do you survive free camping with so little facilities?
 By taking your own facilities with you!

 To make free camping in Australia a fun and memorable experience there are some things you should always have with you:

 Obviously, when you go free camping in Australia you need a place to sleep.
 This can either be in the back of your Van, on the top of your car in a roof-top tent or in a tent you set up next to your car.

-Even in summer time, you can have really cold nights.
+Even in summertime, you can have really cold nights.
 So, make sure you bring an extra blanket, to stay warm at night.
 Other nights will probably extremely warm and you want to leave your doors open.
-Be prepared and bring a mosquito net which keeps mosquitos and other crawling animals outside.
+Be prepared and bring a mosquito net that keeps mosquitos and other crawling animals outside.

 As you will rarely find barbeques on free camps, you have to make sure you can prepare your own meal.
 Bring a small gas stove which you can put on a table to cook.
 Also bring pots and pans, a lighter and food, of course, to be able to prepare your meal.

 Plates, cutlery, and a mug are also handy when it comes to cooking and eating!